vkandy/jenkins-hash-js/README.md

 A Javascript implementation of Bob Jenkins' hash for non-cryptographic purposes.
 This implementaion can yield 32-bit and 64-bit hash values and can be used for hashtable lookups.

 ## What is Jenkins hash?
 Jenkins hash is a general purpose hash algorithm created by Bob Jenkins.
-It takes an input of variable length and processes chunks of 12-bytes each and outputs a hash value as int (32 bits) or long (64 bits).
+It takes an input of variable length and processes chunks of 12-bytes each and outputs a hash value as 32 bit or 64 bit hexa decimal integer.

 Advantages over other hash algorithms: